How to destroy a metal credit card

 Sending your expired or otherwise compromised metal credit card back to your issuer is often the best way to make sure the card will be properly destroyed.

-If you receive a new card, your issuer may enclose with it an envelope with prepaid postage for you to return your old card for recycling or disposal.
+If you receive a new card, your issuer may enclose with it an envelope that includes prepaid postage for you to return your old card safely.

 According to a representative from Chase, which offers both the Chase Sapphire Reserve® and Chase Sapphire Preferred® Card in metal form, Chase cardmembers also receive a prepaid envelope at account opening to mail cards back for proper disposal in the future.